 - During the site preparations and construction phase, a perimeter ditch and seepage collection system will be established to collect all of the runoff from the operations area.
 The footprint of this ditch will overlay small portions of the Hoffstrom's Bay and Little Creek sub-watersheds, diverting runoff towards the Blackwater Creek sub-watershed. - The majority of the Project footprint will be located within the Blackwater Creek watershed.
 Blackwater Creek Tributaries 1 and 2 will be partially overprinted by the open pit and tailings storage facility (TSF), respectively. - During operations, the open pit and underground mine will be dewatered to provide a safe working environment.
-This water will be used within be combined with the runoff from the operations for use in the process.
+This water will be combined with the runoff from the operations area for use in the process.
 Effluent from the processing plant will be treated and discharged to the TSF where the solids will be allowed to settle.
-A portion of the water from the TSF will be recovered for use in the process. - There will be no runoff released during the site preparation and construction phase after drainage ditch construction as all collected water will be retained to help establish the TSF and provide a supply of water for use in the processing plant.
+A portion of the water from the TSF will be recovered for use in the process. - The Zone of Influence created by Mine dewatering during operations will result in reduced groundwater discharges to Thunder Lake Tributaries 2 and 3, as well as Blackwater Creek. - There will be no runoff released during the site preparation and construction phase after drainage ditch construction as all collected water will be retained to help establish the TSF and provide a supply of water for use in the processing plant.
 During operations, excess water not required in the processing will be treated and discharged into Blackwater Creek just upstream of location BW1 (Figure 4-2).
 At closure, runoff from the operations area will be directed to the open pit.
 There will be no discharges from the Project until the open pit fills with water.
-Once the open pit is fully flooded, during post-closure, the water from the site will be allowed to passively discharge to Blackwater Creek (Figure 4-3). - During operations, fresh water will be supplied to the processing plant from two existing dug ponds along Thunder Lake Tributary 3, referred to as the tree nursery ponds (bordering Nursey Road), as well as a pond on Thunder Lake Tributary 2.
+Once the open pit is fully flooded, during post-closure, the water from the site will be allowed to passively discharge to Blackwater Creek (Figure 4-3).

+During operations, fresh water will be supplied to the processing plant from two existing dug ponds along Thunder Lake Tributary 3, referred to as the tree nursery ponds (bordering Nursey Road), as well as a pond on Thunder Lake Tributary 2.
 Thunder Lake Tributary 3 flows into Thunder Lake Tributary 2 prior to feeding Thunder Lake.